snowch/biginsight-examples/examples/DashDBPullWithSpark/README.md

 #### Overview

 This example retrieves data from a dashDB database and saves it to HDFS.
+Take a look at the [build.gradle](./build.gradle) file and the spark script [importfromdashdb.py](./importfromdashdb.py) to see exactly what is being done.

 *********************************************************************
 #### Instructions